liguowang/cpgtools/docs/source/demo/beta_topN.rst

 Description
 ------------
 This program picks the top N rows (according to standard deviation) from the input file.
-The resulting file can be used for clustering/PCA analysis
+The resulting file can be used for clustering and PCA analysis.

 **Example of input**